Guide for GoPro Hero4 Silver, KIT02

 Offloading the Card

 Media-full cards removed from the camera should be placed back in a jewel case.
-The case then should be sealed closed with the included blue tape.
 Card and case then should be placed inside a pre-addressed envelope and mailed to Trillium Studios.
 Trillium will return the card as soon as possible.

 THE GOPRO MOUNTING CASE